mmspide/anomalize/README.md

 anomalize(): Applies anomaly detection methods to the remainder component. time_recompose(): Calculates limits that separate the “normal” data from the anomalies!

+Let’s explain what happened:

+time_decompose(count, merge = TRUE): This performs a time series decomposition on the “count” column using seasonal decomposition.
+It created four columns:
+“observed”: The observed values (actuals)
+“season”: The seasonal or cyclic trend.
+The default for daily data is a weekly seasonality.
+“trend”: This is the long term trend.
+The default is a Loess smoother using spans of 3-months for daily data.
+“remainder”: This is what we want to analyze for outliers.
+It is simply the observed minus both the season and trend.
+Setting merge = TRUE keeps the original data with the newly created columns. anomalize(remainder): This performs anomaly detection on the remainder column.
+It creates three new columns:
+“remainder_l1”: The lower limit of the remainder “remainder_l2”: The upper limit of the remainder “anomaly”: Yes/No telling us whether or not the observation is an anomaly time_recompose(): This recomposes the season, trend and remainder_l1 and remainder_l2 columns into new limits that bound the observed values.
+The two new columns created are:
+“recomposed_l1”: The lower bound of outliers around the observed value “recomposed_l2”: The upper bound of outliers around the observed value We can then visualize the anomalies using the plot_anomalies() function.
+    ``` r
+    tidyverse_cran_downloads_anomalized %>%
+        plot_anomalies(ncol = 3, alpha_dots = 0.25)
+    ```

 ## References